TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 <br>

-**The final decision is often the same** - "if it works, don't touch it".
+**The final decision is often the same—"if it works, don't touch it."

 And just to be sure, add one more metric to the CI pipeline of analysis checks.